 - These costs assume some amount of landlord contribution.

-- You must hire an architect to prepare plans for the Store and to obtain the initial permits required to build out the Store.
+- You must hire an architect designated or approved by the franchisor to prepare plans for the Store and to obtain the initial permits required to build out the Store.

 7. Rent: $8,100 to $19,500